fallen-icarus/cardano-loans/README.md

 accept more responsibility. *Freedom isn't free.*

 ### Under-Collateralized Loans

+*TL;DR: Cardano-Loans can easily support a healthy market of under-collateralized loans **as long as lenders properly manage the risks**.
+No DIDs are required.*

 Under-collateralized loans can be a hot topic in the crypto-ecosystem because there is wide spread belief that you cannot have secure under-collateralized loans with a pseudonymous/anonymous identity